ml4sts/ml4sts.github.io/join.md

 If you are interested, please read the website to learn about the work and  [submit this form just for current URI students](https://forms.gle/u8JCvdRJaYLbc4To7).
 The form notifies Dr. Brown by e-mail and allows you to book a meeting.

+Typically, I prefer to work with students who have taken CSC310  (with any professor) or CSC392 (with me).
 ## Current URI Graduate Students

 Ideally, you should take a graduate level course with Dr. Brown in your first year at URI.
 If you are admitted without credit for a Machine Learning course, take CSC461 in your first fall.

+My current graduate course is [ML for science and society](https://ml4scisoc.github.io/about.html) see this page for information and to request a permission number.

 Please read the website to learn about the work and  [submit this form just for current URI students](https://forms.gle/u8JCvdRJaYLbc4To7).
 The form notifies Dr. Brown by e-mail and allows you to book a meeting.